 Before we got to the nitty-gritty George had some words to say about Wales; he showed some surprising background knowledge about the spiritual home of BM…

 I drove by Wales a couple of times.
 It’s the most beautiful spot on the planet.
 Tom Jones, Anthony Hopkins, Richard Burton, Catherine Zeta Jones- there are some unique and talented people who come from Wales – although it’s connected to the British Isles, it’s a special place by itself and it’s produced some great writers too like Dylan Thomas – he actually died over here, in New York.
-There must be something in the water because some of you folks over there [in Wales] like to imbibe!
+There must be something in the water because some of you folks over there like to imbibe!
 (Laughs) I’d love to play there one day…..

 ….We sometimes have trouble with venues here George – some good ones have shut down or changed….